sergei-mironov/cake3/README.md

 #### Make syntax

   * Make is not able to detect directory content chages.
-For example, user has to re-run ./Cakegen if they add/delete a source file.
-This is on my TODO list.
+For example, user has to rerun the ./Cakegen if they add/remove a source file.
+I plan to automate this kind of checks. so it is on my TODO list.
-  * ifdef/endif instructions are not supported generally.
+  * ifdef/endif instructions is not supported generally.
 User has to move this logic in Haskell for now.
-Also on TODO list
+Also on my TODO list
-  * Make funcitions, wildcards and other variable-related things are not checked.
-It is user's responsibility to keep things safe.
+  * Cake3 doesn't check the contents of Makefile variables.
+It is user's responsibility to keep them safe.
-  * Variables as targets are not supported.
+  * Variables as targets is not supported.
 Implement this logic in Haskell for now.

 #### General